 - Keep in mind that most receptacles with multiple USB ports will have a total charging capacity of 5 amps max.
 Consider upgrading more than one outlet to USB if you need to charge more than one tablet in addition to phones.
 Many USB outlets cannot charge two tablets at the same time, for example, so adding multiple USB outlets in your home to handle the heavier charging load of different devices will make life easier for everyone in your busy household.

 Cool USB Gadgetry

 Do you work from home?
-Same gadget can apply for your desk that works in the kitchen.
+The same gadget can apply to your desk that works in the kitchen.
 Simply research online for Desk Power Grommets.

-Worried about protecting devices from a unexpected surge?
-Look for USB outlets like this one from Ghttps://www.grainger.com/product/GE-Surge-Protector-Tap-53TZ09E that includes built-in surge protector, USB, and 120-volt outlet plug.
+Worried about protecting devices from an unexpected surge?
+Look for USB outlets like this one from Grainger that includes a built-in surge protector, USB, and a 120-volt outlet plug.

 Want to get smart?
 Look online for a Smart WiFi Wall Outlet Receptacle that has an in-wall charger outlet, USB port, and support for Alexa and Google Assistant.

 Prefer avoiding either electricians or DIY electrical work altogether?
 Swap out a three-prong faceplate for one with USB on the side—SnapPower makes this simple-to-install USB charger electrical plate.

 Did you know that First American home warranties can cover electrical systems?
 Electrical is one of many home systems and appliances that coverage can protect in your home, in the event that one of them breaks down unexpectedly!
 Find out more about our home warranty plans or get a quote.